 Solo Instrumental Competitions

-- The academic year 2015-16 saw the inauguration of the three tier solo instrumental competitions, held in Michaelmas (senior), Lent (intermediate) and Summer (junior) in front of an invited examiner.
+- The academic year 2016-17 saw the second year of the three-tier solo instrumental competitions, held in Michaelmas (senior), Lent (intermediate) and Summer (junior) in front of an invited examiner.

 - Joint sixth form production "Chapters of Chekhov" tours to the Edinburgh Festival Fringe for 7 performances in August